 In addition, the results of the analysis of the incident behavior provide a basis for evaluating the veracity of synthetic environments.
 Performance in the real world (as described in the incident reports) can be compared with the way people behave when performing in the synthetic environment.
 There should be a high degree of correspondence between the two.
-If there is a mismatch, this suggests that there is a difference between the real world and the synthetic environment, which may be worth further investigation to identify the source of the difference.
+If there is a mismatch, the mismatch suggests that there is a difference between the real world and the synthetic environment, which may be worth further investigation to identify the source of the difference.

-One other beneficent side effect of the CREAM analysis is that the resultant chains of actions and events can be used in training personnel how to manage error.
+One other beneficial side effect of the CREAM analysis is that the resultant chains of actions and events can be used in training personnel to manage error.
 If common chains of actions or events can be identified, it may be possible to train personnel to recognize these chains, and take appropriate remedial action before the erroneous action that gives rise to the incident is generated.

-Initial models that include errorful behavior can best be created with an existing model.
-One to three years of work should lead to a model that includes errors and has been validated against human behavior.
+Initial models that include erroneous behavior can best be created with an existing model.
+One to three years of work should lead to an initial model that includes some errors and has been validated against human behavior.

-7.1.6 Unified theory of personality
+6.1.6 Including a Unified Theory of Personality

 It would be useful to identify features that lead to modeling personality, problem-solving styles, and operator traits.
-While models that choose between strategies have been created, there are few models that exhibit personality by choosing between similar strategies (although see Nerb, Spada, & Ernst, 1997 for an example used to put subjects in a veridical but artificial social environment).
+While models that choose between strategies have been created, there are few models that exhibit personality by choosing between similar strategies (although see Nerb, Spada, & Ernst, 1997, for an example used to put subjects in a veridical, but artificial, social environment).
 Personality will be an important aspect of variation in behavior between agents.

 Including personality requires a task (and the model) to include multiple approaches and multiple successful styles.
 It is these choices that can thus appear as a personality.
 If the task requires a specific, single approach, it is not possible to express a strategy.
-Psychology, or at least cognitive psychology, has typically not studied tasks that allow or particularly highlight multiple strategies.
-Looking for multiple strategies has also been difficult because it requires additional subjects and additional data analysis that before has not represented real differences in task performance.
-Differences in strategies, however, do lead to variance in behavior (Delaney, Reder, Staszewski, & Ritter, 1998; Siegler, 1987).
+Psychology, or at least cognitive psychology, has typically not studied tasks that allow, or particularly highlight, multiple strategies.
+Looking for multiple strategies has also been difficult because it requires additional subjects and data analysis that before has not represented real differences in task performance.
+Differences in strategies, however, lead to variance in behavior (e.g., Delaney, Reder, Staszewski, & Ritter, 1998; Siegler, 1987).

 There appear to be at least the following ways to realize variance in behavior that might appear like personality: learning, differences in knowledge, differences in utility theory and initial weighting, and differences in emotional effects.
-Such a model would fulfill a need for a source of regular, repeatable differences between agents in a situation.
+Including a subset of these effects in a model would fulfill a need for a source of regular, repeatable differences between agents in a situation.

-All of the current cognitive architectures can support models of personality.
+All of the current cognitive architectures reviewed here and in Pew and Mavor (1998) can support models of personality.
 These types of changes should be straightforward, as long as there are multiple strategies.
-In Soar, personality can be expressed as differences in task knowledge, as well as differences in knowledge about strategy preferences either absolutely or based on a different sets of state and strategy features.
-ACT-R appears to learn better and faster which strategy to use compared with a simple Soar model, but requires additional state (Ritter & Wallach, 1998).
+In Soar, personality can be expressed as differences in task knowledge, as well as differences in knowledge about strategy preferences either absolutely or based on different sets of state and strategy features.
+ACT-R appears to learn better and faster which strategy to use compared with a simple Soar model, but ACT-R requires additional state features (Ritter & Wallach, 1998).
 Models in both architectures can, however, modify their choice of strategies.
-The role of (multiple) strategies has been investigated within the EPAM architecture in several tasks, such as concept formation (Gobet et al., 1997); and expert memory (Gobet & Simon, 2000; Richman, Gobet, Staszewski, & Simon, 1996; Richman et al., 1995).
+The role of (multiple) strategies has been investigated within the EPAM architecture in several tasks, such as concept formation (Gobet et al., 1997) and expert memory (Gobet & Simon, 2000; Richman, Gobet, Staszewski, & Simon, 1996; Richman et al., 1995).